FormidableLabs/appr/README.md

 [Contributions](#contributing) for other CI platforms welcome.

 ## Limitations
-There are a few limitations you should be aware of. **appr** is not able to deploy:
+There are a few limitations you should be aware of. **appr** is currently not able to deploy:

 1. React Native apps started with something other than create-react-native-app or Expo.
 2. Ejected React Native apps containing custom native module dependencies.